getbrevo/brevo-node/docs/SMSCampaignsApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //partner-key.apiKeyPrefix = 'Token';

-var apiInstance = new BrevoNode.SMSCampaignsApi();
+var apiInstance = new Brevo.SMSCampaignsApi();

 var campaignId = 789; // Number | id of the SMS campaign

-var updateSmsCampaign = new BrevoNode.UpdateSmsCampaign(); // UpdateSmsCampaign | Values to update an SMS Campaign
+var updateSmsCampaign = new Brevo.UpdateSmsCampaign(); // UpdateSmsCampaign | Values to update an SMS Campaign

 apiInstance.updateSmsCampaign(campaignId, updateSmsCampaign).then(function() {
   console.log('API called successfully.');